Studies indicate J&J Covid-19 vaccine booster protects people against severe illness from Omicron variant

 “These data are important and these data are hopeful,” Barouch told CNN.
 They indicate that all Covid-19 vaccines can protect people from severe disease and death, even from the Omicron variant with all its mutations, he said.

 “It has substantial global significance that goes well beyond J&J and goes well beyond South Africa,” he added.
-The same South African team reported in the New England Journal of Medicine on Wednesday that protection against hospitalization from two doses of Pfizer’s vaccine fell to about 70% when Omicron was circulating compared to 93% a few weeks earlier, when Delta was dominant in South Africa.
+South African researchers reported in the New England Journal of Medicine on Wednesday that protection against hospitalization from two doses of Pfizer’s vaccine fell to about 70% when Omicron was circulating compared to 93% a few weeks earlier, when Delta was dominant in South Africa.

 Barouch said many studies look only at antibodies, which can stop the virus from infecting cells at all.
 He said the T-cell response, which is trickier to measure, is important in providing long-term protection from severe disease.